What is First Descents doing to address the COVID-19 pandemic?

 What do I need to bring?

 All of your medications are self‐administered so double‐check your bag and don’t forget to bring what you need for the entire Program!
 If you anticipate taking any over‐the‐counter medications (i.e. Tylenol, Motrin, Benadryl), please bring these with you as well.
 Many Participants find that they get a little muscle soreness over the course of the week.
 Importantly, if you have a history of severe allergic reactions, discuss with your doctor about getting an Epi‐pen that you can bring to your program.Our staff do not carry Epipens and we can’t guarantee that Outfitters do either.
 Many of our programs occur at areas of high altitude, so it is very important to drink plenty of fluids and let a staff member know if you begin to feel ill as it may be due to the altitude.
 If you are concerned, discuss with your physician the possibility of getting a prescription for medicine to prevent altitude illness prior to arriving.
 Other items such as sunscreen and Moleskin for blisters (especially the climbing camps) are also important to pack.

 What if I am still undergoing treatment?

 If you are still undergoing treatment you are definitely welcome to apply for a program.
-Your physician must provide medical release so discuss your participation with your doctor.
+Your physician will likely need to provide medical release so discuss your participation with your doctor.
 Your application is also reviewed by First Descents staff to ensure that you are able to participate and can enjoy the week.
 Let us know if you have questions.

 Can I participate if I have seizures?